jbkinney/mavenn/docs/index.rst

 .. image:: _static/gb1_ge_evaluation.png

 MAVE-NN is written for Python 3 and is provided under an MIT open source license.
-The :ref:`installation`, :ref:`quickstart`, and :ref:`tutorial` sections below will help users quickly get MAVE-NN working for their own research needs.
+The :ref:`installation` and :ref:`tutorials` sections below will help users quickly get MAVE-NN working for their own research needs.

 Documentation